 Remember you don’t have to be perfect just good.
 Research suggests that we are patient for up to 2 seconds, so aim for anything under that.

 Once you know what pages are a bit slow then the next step is to speed them up.

 The quickest way to speed up any web page is to look at the images.

-First up is the dimensions – if a web image is a full page (like a header) or a half a page wide then ignore them for now.
+First up is the dimensions – if a web image is a full page (like a header) or half a page-wide then ignore them for now.
 But resize the others, such as any icons or a small profile image of team members, so they are the dimensions they will be shown on the large screens.

 To reduce your file size then this free tool is perfect:

-It compresses your image without effecting the quality and is free for 20 images a day.
+It compresses your image without affecting the quality and is free for 20 images a day.

 After you’ve uploaded all your new images, keep a copy of your old ones on your computer until you know you don’t need them anymore.
 But delete them from your website.

 Then do another speed test and see how much your load time has improved.